TheineAddict/Null-Expected/src/data/posts/author1/2025/12/qa-to-release-manager-career-lessons-2025.md

 slug: "qa-to-release-manager-career-lessons-2025"
 ---

-## A pivot year, but not the kind people think

-2025 didn’t feel like a career change.
-It felt like a **lens change**.

-I didn’t wake up one morning and decide I’m “done with QA.”
-I’m still made of QA—skepticism, curiosity, the reflex to trace outcomes back to assumptions.
-What shifted was the *shape* of the work: from “I find what breaks” to **“I design how we ship without breaking the organisation.”**

-Being a tester trained me to see defects.
-Being a release manager trained me to see **decisions**—and the hidden cost of getting them wrong.

-If my earlier identity was *bug hunter*, my 2025 identity became *path designer*: building routes to production that are fast when they can be, deliberate when they must be, and honest about the trade-offs either way.
+## This wasn’t a pivot away from QA.
+It was a pivot deeper into it.

+If you’ve ever been a long-term QA person, you’ve probably met the caricature: the tester as a bug-finder, a human defect scanner, a late-stage gate with a red stamp.

+That was never my job description in my head.

+Even when I was writing test cases and running sessions, what I was really doing was advocating for a system: clear intent, observable outcomes, honest trade-offs, and shared responsibility.
+The best QA work I’ve seen has always been *collaborative* and *strategic*—it just doesn’t always get recognised as such.

+2025 didn’t turn me into “not-a-tester.”
+It sharpened something I already believed: **quality is a team sport**, and quality work is often the work of making decisions safer, not merely finding what’s broken.

+What changed is where I operated in the system.
+I moved from shaping quality mainly through feedback loops (tests, exploration, analysis) to shaping quality through **release governance, risk framing, and production pathways**.

+Call it release management, change enablement, release strategy—whatever label you prefer.
+The underlying work is the same: designing a reliable route from intent to production.

 ![Modern empty coworking office setting for a release management reflection](/null-expected-modern-empty-coworking-office-release-management.jpg)

-## Lesson 1: Quality became more about decisions than defects

-In QA, a good day often ends with evidence: a repro, a log, a crisp defect description.
-The feedback loop is tangible.

-In release management, the “defect” is often a future tense sentence:

-• *If we ship this now, what might we be normalising?*
-• *If we delay, what risk are we silently accepting instead?*
-• *Who pays for either choice—and do they even know they’re paying?*

-My work became less about proving something is broken and more about **making uncertainty legible**.

-I started to value different artifacts than I did as a tester:
-• risk narratives instead of test scripts,
-• decision logs instead of defect lists,
-• mitigations and guardrails instead of heroic last-minute testing.

-The more I leaned into that, the more I realised something mildly uncomfortable: sometimes the most “quality-positive” thing you can do is *not* block a release, but ship it with explicit constraints, monitoring, rollback readiness, and a clear understanding of blast radius.

-That’s not lowering standards.
-That’s **treating quality as a system property**, not a personal virtue.

-## Lesson 2: “Not yet” is a strategy.
-“No” is just a reflex.

-As a tester, “no” can feel righteous.
-It’s clean.
-It’s safe.
-It’s also occasionally lazy—because it stops the conversation at the exact moment it should become more precise.

-Release work forced me to develop a more disciplined language:

-• **“Not yet, because…”** (with the because grounded in risk, not preference)
-• **“Yes, if…”** (with explicit conditions and mitigations)
-• **“Yes, but…”** (with transparency about what we’re trading)
-• **“No, unless you’re willing to own…”** (with ownership clearly named)

-This sounds semantic, but it changed my relationships across the org.
-It moved me from gatekeeper posture to **partnership posture**, while still holding a hard line on reality.

-I stopped trying to win arguments and started trying to win clarity.

-## Lesson 3: ITIL isn’t the enemy.
-It just speaks a different dialect.

-I used to see governance as the thing that happens *to* delivery.

-In 2025, I saw governance as something you can **design**—either well or badly.

-ITIL concepts (change enablement, incident/problem thinking, controlled risk acceptance) can be profoundly compatible with Agile delivery.
-The friction usually comes from one of two failures:

-1. **Governance that’s theatre** (forms over outcomes, “approval” as superstition).
-2. **Agility that’s vibes** (speed fetishism, accountability avoidance dressed as “empowerment”).
+## Lesson 1: QA gave me the quality lens.
+Release management gave me the steering wheel.

+In QA, you can influence outcomes through evidence: you surface risk, you challenge assumptions, you add signal.
+You make the invisible visible.

+In release management, you’re often responsible for turning that visibility into **coherent movement**:
+• aligning timelines across teams,

+• making dependencies explicit,

+• negotiating scope without losing control of risk,

+• ensuring operational readiness isn’t an afterthought,

+• and keeping the organisation honest about what it’s actually shipping.

+This year taught me a subtle distinction:

+QA is excellent at generating signal.
+Release management is about **reducing decision latency**—getting the right people to make the right call at the right time, with the right constraints.

+That’s not “bigger” work.
+It’s just work at a different leverage point.

+## Lesson 2: Quality work became more about *decision design* than *decision drama*.

+I didn’t stop caring about defects.
+I stopped treating defects as the primary unit of truth.

+At scale, “quality” is not a list of bugs.
+It’s a pattern of decisions:
+• what we accept,

+• what we postpone,

+• what we mitigate,

+• what we monitor,

+• and what we refuse to normalise.

+A release isn’t a single moment.
+It’s a chain of commitments.

+So I started obsessing less over whether something was perfect and more over whether we had:
+• a clear risk narrative,

+• bounded blast radius,

+• rollback readiness,

+• a monitoring plan,

+• and a realistic story about what could go wrong *and how we’d know*.

+That’s not lowering the bar.
+That’s moving the bar to where it actually lives: in the socio-technical system, not in the spreadsheet.

+## Lesson 3: “Not yet” is a governance tool.
+“No” is a posture.

+I’ve always disliked the gatekeeper identity—not because boundaries don’t matter, but because “no” can become a performance: clean, satisfying, and strangely unhelpful.

+Release work forced me to develop a more precise vocabulary:

+• **“Not yet, because…”** (grounded in risk, not preference)

+• **“Yes, if…”** (with explicit mitigations and owners)

+• **“Yes, but…”** (with transparent trade-offs)

+• **“No, unless…”** (with honest accountability)

+This is where “quality is shared responsibility” stops being a slogan and becomes operational reality.
+Shared responsibility needs shared language.
+Otherwise, it’s just shared confusion.

+## Lesson 4: ITIL isn’t the enemy.
+Untranslated governance is.

+I’ve seen two kinds of dysfunction:

+1. Governance-as-theatre: approvals as superstition, templates as shields, compliance as a substitute for thinking.
+2. Agility-as-vibes: speed worship, unclear ownership, and “we’ll deal with it later” as a delivery strategy.

+Neither is sustainable.

+ITIL concepts—change enablement, risk acceptance, incident/problem learning—can coexist beautifully with continuous delivery *when they’re treated as outcomes, not rituals*.

 My job became translation:
-• translating technical complexity into business risk,
+• translating delivery reality into business risk,

+• translating governance intent into team behaviour,

-• translating “process” into purpose,
+• translating “we need control” into “we need reliable feedback loops and explicit guardrails.”
-• translating “move fast” into “move safely at the speed the system can sustain.”

-When governance works, it’s not a brake.
-It’s a set of **guardrails** that make higher speed sustainable.

-When it doesn’t, it becomes a museum exhibit: a beautiful structure built to preserve the past.
+When ITIL is done well, it doesn’t slow teams down.
+It **stops teams from paying interest on invisible debt**.

-## Lesson 4: CAB is where power dynamics show up (and where quality becomes political)
+## Lesson 5: CAB is where quality becomes social—sometimes uncomfortably so.

-![Minimal decision desk scene illustrating quality as decision-making in release management](/null-expected-decision-desk-release-management-quality.jpg)

-CAB taught me something QA rarely teaches cleanly: quality doesn’t just live in code.
-It lives in **permission**.

-In a CAB conversation, you can watch:
-• whose risk is treated as real and whose is treated as “noise,”
+CAB conversations are rarely about “is it good?”
+They’re about:
+• who owns the risk,

+• whose urgency gets prioritised,

-• whose “urgent” is taken seriously,
+• whose uncertainty is tolerated,

-• who gets away with ambiguity,
+• and how power moves through the organisation.

+I learned quickly that the hardest part isn’t the mechanics.
+It’s the human layer:
-• who gets asked for proof, twice.
+• confidence substituting for evidence,

-It’s easy to become cynical there.
-I flirted with cynicism.

-But the better move—harder, more useful—was learning how to operate ethically inside those dynamics:
+• urgency flattening nuance,

+• accountability drifting sideways.

+The growth edge for me was learning to operate there without becoming cynical:
+• insist on clarity without humiliating people,

-• calling out fuzzy risk language without humiliating anyone,
+• keep risk language concrete,
-• refusing to let confidence replace evidence,
-• protecting the team from performative panic,
-• and, when needed, being the person who says: *we’re not gambling with production today.*

-CAB made me understand that quality work includes **social engineering**, not in the manipulative sense—more in the “systems include humans” sense.
+• avoid turning governance into theatre,

+• and protect teams from chaotic, last-minute whiplash.

+CAB is not just a meeting.
+It’s a mirror.

-## Lesson 5: Visibility is not vanity.
-It’s part of the job.
+## Lesson 6: Visibility isn’t vanity.
+It’s part of resilience.

-There’s a romantic story testers sometimes inherit: be invisible, be humble, do the right thing quietly.
+There’s a romantic impulse in QA to be the quiet professional: do the right work, stay out of the spotlight.

-The problem is that invisible work is easy to undervalue—and easy to overload.

-In release management, invisibility is actively dangerous:
-• if nobody sees the decision-making, they assume it’s automatic,
-• if nobody sees the coordination, they assume it’s effortless,
-• if nobody sees the emotional labour, they assume it doesn’t exist.
+But invisibility has a cost.
+If nobody can see the work, they assume it’s automatic.
+If it looks automatic, it becomes endlessly expandable.
+And that’s how you quietly become a single point of failure.

-I learned to make work visible without making it performative:
+So I learned to make the work visible in a way that’s useful, not performative:
 • crisp comms,

-• documented decisions,
-• explicit risk framing,
+• explicit decisions,

+• documented assumptions,

-• predictable cadences.
+• predictable cadence,

+• clear ownership.

-This wasn’t about ego.
-It was about **creating organisational memory**, and protecting myself from becoming a single point of silent failure.
+This wasn’t personal branding.
+It was organisational memory—and self-preservation.

-## Lesson 6: The emotional load is real—and pretending otherwise makes you brittle
+## Lesson 7: The emotional load of owning releases is real, and it deserves respect.

-Owning releases changes how you feel time.

-A tester can end the day with “I found three critical issues.”
-A release manager ends the day with “I prevented three futures,” and none of them are tangible.
-You don’t get the satisfying closure of a bug being fixed.
-You get the weird quiet of a disaster that didn’t happen.

-That’s a recipe for burnout if you don’t name it.

-The emotional load isn’t only stress.
-It’s also:
-• holding competing incentives without becoming cynical,
-• being the person people call when things are on fire,
-• absorbing uncertainty so other people can keep building.
+Release work has a strange asymmetry: you often prevent disasters you can’t prove would have happened.

+You carry uncertainty so others can keep building.
+You absorb tension so teams can stay focused.
+You get measured on outcomes that are partly outside your control, and you’re expected to make it all look effortless.

+In 2025, I stopped pretending that’s “just part of the job” in the hand-wavy sense.

-In 2025, I started treating that load like a real operational concern:
+I started treating emotional load as an operational factor:
 • boundaries,

 • sustainable cadence,
-• and—most importantly—refusing the hero narrative.

-No more “it’s fine, I’ll just handle it.”
-That sentence is how organisations accidentally create their next outage *and* their next resignation.
+• fewer heroic interventions,

+• and more engineered guardrails.

+The hero narrative is expensive.
+It bills your future self.

+![Minimal decision desk scene illustrating quality as decision-making in release management](/null-expected-decision-desk-release-management-quality.jpg)

-## Lesson 7: Starting Null Expected changed how I see my career
+## Why I started Null Expected (and why it mattered more than I expected)

-Null Expected began as a personal itch: I wanted a place where QA could be discussed without the usual caricatures—without pretending quality is either a magical mindset or a checkbox at the end of a sprint.
+Null Expected began as a thought hub because I wanted a space where quality isn’t reduced to either:

-But once I started writing, I noticed something: writing forces intellectual honesty.

-It’s easy to have opinions in your head.
-It’s harder to defend them in public with structure, nuance, and consequences.

-Null Expected became my way of doing three things at once:
-1. **consolidating my own thinking** (turning instinct into explicit heuristics),
-2. **making the invisible work visible** (for others, and for future me),
-3. **reclaiming narrative ownership** of my career.

-Not “I used to be a tester and now I’m something better.”
-More like: “I’m building a coherent body of work around how quality actually happens in modern delivery.”

-That shift made me braver—in conversations, in decisions, and in how I advocate for the role of QA and release leadership.
+• defect counts, or

+• motivational posters about “quality culture.”

+Writing publicly did something useful to my career: it forced precision.

+You can have instincts for years.
+Writing makes you articulate the underlying model:
+• what you believe,

+• why you believe it,

+• and what you’d do differently next time.

+It also made me reclaim a narrative I care about:
+I’m not “ex-QA.”
+I’m still doing quality work—just through a wider, more organisational lens.

 ## What I’m leaning into in 2026

 I don’t want 2026 to be a year of vague ambition.
-I want it to be a year of deliberate direction.
+I want it to be deliberate.

-Here’s what I’m choosing on purpose:

-• **More thought leadership with teeth**: fewer platitudes, more real constraints, more honest trade-offs.
+• **More thought leadership with teeth**: fewer platitudes, more real constraints and trade-offs.

-• **Stronger release governance as a product**: not bureaucracy—designing systems that scale across teams without killing flow.
+• **Release governance as a designed system**: scalable, humane, outcome-driven.

+• **Stronger risk language across teams**: fewer “it should be fine,” more explicit assumptions and mitigations.

-• **Conference talks and public writing**: not to “build a brand,” but to sharpen arguments and contribute to the craft.
+• **Conference talks + public writing**: not for noise—because it sharpens the craft.

-• **Less lone-wolf quality**: building shared ownership, clearer guardrails, and fewer heroic interventions.
-• **Better sustainability**: shipping outcomes without sacrificing nervous-system health.
+• **Sustainability over heroics**: build guardrails; stop relying on adrenaline.

-If 2025 taught me anything, it’s that quality isn’t a department and it isn’t a personality trait.
+If 2025 taught me anything, it’s this:

+Quality isn’t a department and it isn’t a personality trait.
 Quality is the discipline of making risk visible, decisions explicit, and outcomes sustainable—over time, with humans in the loop.

-And for the first time in a long time, that feels like a career I’m not just doing.

-It feels like one I’m **authoring**.

----

-*Disclaimer: The perspectives expressed herein are personal interpretations intended to foster professional dialogue; they do not represent any official stance of current or former employers.*
+Release management didn’t change what I value.
+It changed where I apply it—and how much leverage that gives me.